 Suggestions

-Remove the 'Examples' section entirely since it duplicates 'Basic Usage', or merge them into a single section with the most illustrative examples
+Remove the 'Examples' section entirely since it duplicates 'Basic Usage' with nearly identical commands, or merge unique examples into Basic Usage.

 | Dimension | Reasoning | Score |